When I lived in Australia, I used to hate going to motorcycle shows.

 There’s not a bouncer in sight.

-And the crowd is perfectly behaved – 250 smiling, bike-loving folks chatting with complete strangers, and admiring the sunshine on chrome.
+The crowd is perfectly behaved – 250 smiling, motorcycle-loving folks chatting with complete strangers, and admiring the sunshine glinting on chrome.

-Piles of expensive bike gear lie around on the grass.
+Piles of expensive motorcycle gear lie around in heaps on the grass.

 It’s 1965, remember?